TomCrypto/Ordo/ordo/readme.txt

  - improve error handling (this is VERY important, the current handling code is inconsistent and not very elegant)
  - improve stream mode speed by batching up stream calls in groups instead of naively going through the buffer byte by byte [MORE OR LESS DONE]
  - implement a couple cipher primitives (algorithms) to work with, such as AES, Threefish and RC5
- - make the environment detection subsystem (environment.h) work a little better and also recognize OS as well as platform capabilities (e.g. 32/64, specific CPUID feature flags, etc...) in a consistent way
+ - make the environment detection subsystem (environment.h) work a little better and also recognize OS as well as platform capabilities (e.g. 32/64, specific CPUID feature flags, etc...) in a consistent way [WORK IN PROGRESS]

 Other todo's to keep in mind:
  - distribute the #includes in a more coherent fashion (right now they are scattered wherever they are needed)